 Indeed, sophrology is that.
 Actually, I find that regular short practices or group sessions are particularly great to get familiar with these tools and to unwind, so that tension doesn’t build up.
 It’s a fantastic well-being routine.
 But that’s only one aspect of Sophrology.

-Feeling relaxed is certainly a ‘side effects’ of Sophrology, but if Sophrology was as simple as a ready-made set of exercises, I don’t think it would be as powerful as it is…But then, what is Sophrology and how could seeing a Sophrologist make a difference…?
+Feeling relaxed is certainly a ‘side effect’ of Sophrology, but if Sophrology was as simple as a ready-made set of exercises, I don’t think it would be as powerful as it is…But then, what is Sophrology, and how could seeing a Sophrologist make a difference…?

 Sophrology is exactly the same.
 When suffering from stress, one can easily find info and ideas in order to relax, as well as tips on what to do and how to cope when under stress.
 But when chronic stress occurs in one’s life (whatever the underlying reason), or when anxiety reaches such a level that it jeopardizes one’s health, sleep, projects, or dreams, that’s another story…

 And that’s where we move from basic relaxation techniques (nonetheless extremely important and to be used every day as part of your wellbeing routine!) to discovering, experimenting, and implementing a new way of being in the world.

 More grounded, more resilient, solid, and yet very flexible, without having to suffer from reoccurring (and in some cases almost unbearable…) stress symptoms.

 The Issue of Developing Possible Tolerance to Stress

 One common mistake when people start seeking relaxation tools is that, in some cases, it can also lead them to become more used to stress, which then results in more stress…